Wilfried Zaha: 2015–16 season

 Again, Zaha was a regular for Crystal Palace in this season, making 34 appearances, scoring two goals and recording one assist, while Crystal Palace finished in 15th place.
 He helped Crystal Palace reach the 2016 FA Cup Final, by playing in every match since the third round entry and scoring two goals along the way.
 Zaha played the whole 120 minutes in the final, but could not help Palace to a victory, as Manchester United won 2–1.
 Zaha won the Crystal Palace Player of the Year award for the first time.

 2016–17 season

 On 26 December 2016, Zaha was denied a penalty in the closing minutes against Watford.
 Some speculated that Zaha had overplayed the foul or taken a dive.
 After the match Watford's mascot attempted to rile Zaha up by mimicking a dive in front of him.
-On 14 May 2017, Zaha scored the opening goal in the third minute of the Crystal Palace Hull city game that simultaneously mathematically secured Crystal Palace's top flight status and relegated Hull City to the Championship.
+On 14 May 2017, Zaha scored the opening goal in the third minute of the home game against Hull City that simultaneously mathematically secured Crystal Palace's top flight status and relegated Hull City to the Championship.
 After another outstanding season with The Eagles, Zaha won Crystal Palace's Player of the Year award for the second year running.
 On 26 May 2017, Zaha signed a new five-year contract with Crystal Palace.